robotology/iit-ibm/examples/README.md

 * [Stream Video (a yarpview with yarp.js)](./stream_video)
 * [Secure Domains (HTTPS)](#secure-domains)

-**Note.** Due to some recent changes in Google Chrome's privacy settings, applications that require to access the device camera/microphone need to be on a secure domain (`https` rather than `http`).Go to [Secure Domains (HTTPS)](#secure-domains) for instruction on how to run the same applications with a self-signed SSL certificate.
+**Note.** Due to some recent changes in Google Chrome's privacy settings, applications that require to access the device camera/microphone need to be on a secure domain (`https` rather than `http`).
+Go to [Secure Domains (HTTPS)](#secure-domains) for instruction on how to run the same applications with a self-signed SSL certificate.
 This workaround is not (yet?) needed for Firefox.

 <a name='setup'></a>